 The PGY1 Pharmacy Residency Program at the University of Arizona College of Pharmacy/Banner – University Medical Center South is a 12-month program accredited by the American Society of Health-System Pharmacists (ASHP).
 The program was established in 2011.

 A pharmacist completing the PGY1 Pharmacy Residency Program will be well-prepared to provide direct patient care services in an acute, tertiary care facility, pursue advanced training in a PGY2 residency or fellowship, and be prepared for board certification.
 Upon successful completion of the residency program, a certificate will be awarded to the resident by the college and the hospital.

-The program emphasizes clinical practice consisting of six months of core (required) learning experiences in specific aspects of acute care pharmacy practice and six months of elective opportunities.
+The program emphasizes clinical practice consisting of eight months of core (required) learning experiences in specific aspects of acute care pharmacy practice and four months of elective opportunities.
 These core and elective learning experiences will provide the basic foundation for quality clinical practice.
 In addition, this program enables the resident to learn and apply teaching and research techniques.

 The resident will participate in safe, evidence-based, compassionate, and cost-effective patient care.
 All patient care activities are under the supervision of attending pharmacists and commensurate with the resident’s level of training as determined by the residency program.
 The resident will communicate effectively with supervising attending pharmacists regarding his/her patient evaluation, interpretation of diagnostic tests, and plan of care and intended therapeutic interventions.
 Additionally, the resident will provide oral and written consultations focused on improving patient outcomes and enhancing communication with the health care team.